Skip To Main Content

 Fargo Public Schools is partnering with Fargo Cass Public Health to bring the Tobacco Education Program to North, South, and Davies High Schools.
 The program is designed to increase awareness of the risks associated with tobacco and vaping while also equipping students with strategies to support and encourage making healthier choices.

-Adapted Physical Education
+Adapted Physical Education Image

 FPS continues to expand Adapted Physical Education services to ensure equitable access to physical education for students with disabilities.
 Building on the pilot launched in 2024, APE will now be implemented in all elementary schools, Extended Resource Rooms, and sixth graders who are currently in alternative Physical Education and present with gross motor concerns.

-AI In Education
+AI In Education Image

 Artificial Intelligence is rapidly transforming many aspects of our lives, and education is no exception.
 From personalized learning platforms to smart tutoring systems, AI is helping educators meet the diverse needs of students in new and exciting ways.

-Here Come the Bus
+Here Comes the Bus image

 FPS will be implementing a new safety and accountability measure for all middle and high school students who ride district buses.
 Beginning Monday, October 27, students will be required to scan their school ID card or enter their student ID number (lunch number) when boarding the bus to and from school.